Red Faction (video game): Plot

 Parker traverses through the Ultor complex, eliminating any resistance Ultor throws at him, and even (with the help of Orion, a high-ranking Red Faction member) kidnapping a high-ranking Ultor administrator, Gryphon, for Eos, leader of the Red Faction.
 Parker learns from Gryphon about Dr. Capek, who created "The Plague".
 Capek has been experimenting with nanotechnology, and the Plague is a side-effect of injections at the miners' annual medical checkup.
 Hendrix directs Parker to Capek's secret underground laboratory, where he and Eos meet up and take down Capek.
-As Capek dies, he tells Eos there is a cure for the Plague but refuses to tell her how to make it and bluntly states "Hope you all Die!"
-With Capek dead the lab's self-destruction sequence initiates, Eos stays behind to find the files on the cure while Parker continues to the Communications center.
+As Capek dies, he tells Eos there is a cure for the Plague but refuses to tell her how to make it and dies.
+With Capek dead, the lab's self-destruction sequence initiates.
+Eos stays behind to find the files on the cure while Parker continues to the Communications center.
 After sending a distress call to the Earth Defense Force, Parker destroys the missile defense system, so that he can stow away on a shuttle to an Ultor space station in Martian orbit to deactivate a laser defense system without getting shot down.

 After destroying the space station, Parker lands back on Mars via an escape pod, Ultor brings out its reserve of mercenaries to help them in their fight against the miners.
 Hendrix tells Parker that the mercenaries have orders to destroy the mining complex, covering up any proof of Ultor's wrongdoing, Hendrix is killed soon after this by the mercenaries.
 After fighting his way through the mercenary base, Parker confronts Masako, the mercenary leader.
 After he kills Masako, Parker sees that Eos is tied up and sitting on the floor next to the bomb, which has been set to explode.
 After deactivating it, the Earth Defense Force arrives just in time to save Parker and Eos from a fighter aircraft.
 Eos tells Parker that an antidote for the Plague has been made and it is being given to any sick miners.
 She also tells him she is leaving Mars, and that Parker should enjoy his new status as a hero.